Thursday, 20 February 2020

 The structure of the fatty acids of the phospholipids is important in determining the properties of the plasma membrane, and in particular, how fluid it is.
 For an example, the saturated and unsaturated fatty acids of phospholipids behave differently as temperature drops:

 • Phospholipids with unsaturated fatty acid tails cannot pack together as tightly because of the bent structure of the tails.
 Because of this, a membrane containing unsaturated phospholipids will stay fluid at lower temperatures than a membrane made of saturated ones.
+Unsaturated fatty acids have relatively low melting points, which explains why they are liquids at room temperature.
+Examples of unsaturated fatty acids: omega-3, omega-6, & omega-9.
+They remain liquid even when cold.

 Among other roles, omega-3 fatty acids, such as DHA & EPA, play important roles in human body as components of the phospholipids that form the structures of cell membranes.